LG LFX25961AL refrigerator woes

 From what I read, the low side reading should be around 0-3 PSI if the compressor is working correctly.

 Since my refrigerant was empty, I saw a reading of -3 PSI.
-This means that the compressor is pulling nothing through the system.
+This means that the compressor is creating vacuum since it is pulling nothing through the system.

-What you have to do then is slowly start adding R134a until the pressure stabilizes positive.
+What you have to do then is slowly start adding R134a in small bursts until the pressure stabilizes positive.
 Refill a little bit, stop, refill a little bit, stop…the needle will start inching its way up with every burst.

-Eventually the PSI stabilized to around 2-3 and I closed the bullet valve and disconnected everything.
+Eventually the PSI stabilized to around 2-3 and I closed the bullet valve and disconnected everything (except the bullet valve of course, that stays there forever).

 I could already tell it was starting to work, because negative temps were blowing out of the freezer compartment.